The post-COVID phenomena :

 Preparing for the Intense Zen Training

-You may want to prepare yourself for the intense Zen training.
+You are very welcome to sign up for the Zen retreat whether you are a Zen beginner or seasoned practitioner.
+However, you may want to prepare yourself for the intense Zen training.
 We suggest you practice sitting meditation consistently, at least once a week, and train yourself to sit for at least 30 minutes a session before attending the retreat.

 To find the class suits you best, please contact us at email@example.com.